What Is a Supply Chain Digital Twin?

 In previous articles, I shared examples of python models designed for specific applications such as transportation routing optimization, supply chain network design or production planning.

-In this article, we will try to take a step back and build a Supply Chain Digital Twin that will represent your complete end-to-end operations from production to store delivery.
+In this article, we will try to take a step back and build a Supply Chain Digital Twin representing your complete end-to-end operations from production to store delivery.

 💌 New articles straight in your inbox for free: Newsletter